 AMALTHEA AND THE HORN OF PLENTY

-In Greek legend, the cornucopia actually refers to the horn of Amalthea, the name given to the goat who fed the infant Zeus on Crete.
+In Greek legend, the cornucopia refers to the horn of Amalthea, the name of the goat who fed the infant Zeus on Crete.
 According to one version of the myth, Zeus broke off one of Amalthea’s horns and gave it to the nymph daughters of Melisseus.
-In so doing, he endowed it with the power to be filled with whatever its possessors desired.
+In so doing, he endowed it with the power to be filled with whatever its owners desired.

 The Cretan goat known as Kri Kri/Photo: Evita Kouts

-Other accounts say Amalthea was herself a nymph who fed the god with the milk of a goat.
+Other accounts say Amalthea was herself a nymph, and it was she who fed the god (with goat’s milk).
 When the goat accidentally broke off one of her horns, the nymph filled it with fresh herbs and fruit and gave it to Zeus as a gift.
-This may explain why for centuries, the cornucopia is depicted as a real goat’s horn filled with fruits and grains.

 The Childhood of Zeus by Jacob Jordaens/Louvre Museum